JOB POSTING #207

 - Minimum 2 years’ experience in psychiatric nursing, community psychiatric nursing preferred

 - Maintains a certificate of competence with the College of Nurses of Ontario

-- Knowledge of Recovery as a guiding principle for assessing and developing treatment plans for clients
+- Knowledge of PSR and Recovery as guiding principles for assessing and developing treatment plans for clients

 - Excellent computer skills (e.g., Word, Excel, Microsoft Outlook)

 - Experience working in a community agency an asset

 - Conduct visits in the clients’ homes, hostels, hospitals and other community settings working in sometimes difficult conditions, including hoarding and pest infestations

 - Be required to work rotating day, evening and weekend shifts

 - Provide proof of a valid Ontario Driver’s license